m-mcardle/GasMeUp/README.md

 ## Client

 The client for this application is built using React Native.
+The source code is stored under the `/app` directory.
 To start the Expo server run:

 ```
 npm run client